PrefectHQ/prefect/docs/integrations/prefect-dask/index.md

 Suppose you have an existing Dask client/cluster such as a `dask.dataframe.DataFrame`, and you want to add observability.

-With `prefect-dask`, no major overhaul necessary because Prefect was designed with incremental adoption in mind.
+With `prefect-dask`, no major overhaul is necessary because Prefect was designed for incremental adoption.
 Here are the steps:

 1. Add imports
 2. Add `task` and `flow` decorators